Last Updated: Dec 25, 2025

-There are instances where a VM may be unable to boot properly due to a VM stuck in a boot cycle, causing you to be unable to access a VM via SSH.
+There are times where a VM may be unable to boot properly due to a VM stuck in a boot cycle, causing you to be unable to access a VM via SSH.
 This article confirms from logs that a VM is stuck in a boot cycle and a resolution to access the VM.

 Prerequisites

 1. With the CLI installed, Crusoe offers a way to connect to your VMs by serial-console access.
 This acts as a "backdoor" if connection to a VM via SSH is inaccessible.
+Note: This article assumed that serial console has been setup on the VM

-2. If a VM is stuck in a boot cycle, you'll see boot logs like the following:
+crusoe compute vms serial-console --name $name-of-VM --project-id $project-id2.
+If a VM is stuck in a boot cycle, you'll see boot logs like the following:

 [4524639.525398] kthread+0x127/0x150